artcoded-net/artcoded-net-netlify/content/courses/complete-strapi-course.md

 title: The Complete Strapi Course
 subtitle: The only Strapi v4 course you'll ever need!
 From the basics to building a full app, a plugin and production deployment!
-call-to-action: Master the Strapi CMS by building and deploying a complete app and plugin
+callToAction: Master the Strapi CMS by building and deploying a complete app and plugin
 cover: /uploads/strapi-course-logo-new-2.png
 video: https://www.youtube.com/watch?v=e9hqEtRmcOw
 description: >-